Kuusamo: Tourism

 Around one million tourists visit Kuusamo annually.
-In 2002, 291,222 overnight stays were registered, 17% of which were by foreign guests.
-There are around 6,000 cottages (mökki) in Kuusamo, more than any other municipality in Finland.
+During 2024 there were 545 000 registered overnights, of which 390 000 were Finnish (72 %) and 155 000 (28 %) foreigners.
+Un-registered overnights 2024: 491 000.
+These numbers do not include overnights in privately owned cottages.
+There are around 7,500 cottages (mökki) in Kuusamo, more than any other municipality in Finland.

+Tourism income in Kuusamo on 2024 was 149 MEur (18 % of the total turnover across all industries).
+Tourism provided year-round employment for 649 residents of Kuusamo in 2024 (17,1 % of the total full-time equivalent jobs in the region).

-The Ruka ski center, centered on the 492-metre Rukatunturi, is one of the largest in Finland with a total of 16,000 beds, four hotels and 28 restaurants.
+The Ruka ski center, centered on the 492-metre Rukatunturi, is one of the largest in Finland with a total of 12,000 beds, five hotels and 28 restaurants.
 Activities include skiing, snowmobile tours and excursions with reindeer and dog sleds.
-Ruka benefits from a long snowy season, from mid-October to mid-June.
+Ruka benefits from a long snowy season, from October to May, and snow-how in snow making.

 In summer, Kuusamo is a popular wilderness destination for fishing, kayaking and hiking.
 The most popular hiking trail is Bear's Ring (Karhunkierros), which runs for 80 km, mostly in the Oulanka National Park.